John Lee (California politician): Corruption allegations

 Lee accompanied Englander as his chief of staff along with José Huizar staffer George Esparza on the June 2017 Las Vegas trip that led to Englander's corruption charges and guilty plea.
 Huizar and Esparza were both later charged with racketeering stemming from a related FBI investigation, to which Esparza pleaded guilty.
 According to the indictment in the Englander case, a top Englander staffer referred to as "City Staffer B" was given some of the same perks as Englander.
 Englander sent antedated checks for himself and the unnamed staffer to the businessmen who provided the perks after he was contacted by the FBI.
 Lee has declined to state whether he is "City Staffer B" repeatedly and claimed that he did everything possible to reimburse expenses for the trip.
 Multiple groups have called for John Lee's resignation on the assumption that he is the unnamed staffer.

 On October 2, 2023, Lee was charged with 10 counts by the Los Angeles City Ethics Commission on October 2, 2023 for conduct related to his 2017 Vegas trip with his predecessor Mitch Englander.
 Lee filed a lawsuit against the Los Angeles City Ethics Commission in response to the charges against him.
+On December 13, 2025, a judge recommended a $43,730 penalty for Lee for repeatedly violating Los Angeles's gift laws, including on the 2017 Vegas trip.
+On December 17, 2025, the Ethics Commission issued Lee a $138,424 fine—the maximum financial penalty they were considering.